Search

 Problem Navigation

-Your interviewer is looking to assess your ability to navigate a complex problem.
+Your interviewer is looking to assess your ability to navigate a complex, under-specified problem.
 This means that you should be able to break down the problem into smaller, more manageable pieces, prioritize the most important ones, and then navigate through those pieces to a solution.
 This is often the most important part of the interview, and the part that most candidates (especially those new to system design) struggle with.
+If you don't do this well, you'll burn time solving the wrong problems all the while leaving a poor impression on your interviewer.

 The most common ways that candidates fail with this competency are: